dmeehan1968/react-component-library/.junie/guidelines.md

   - Ask for approval before implementing any refactor.
 Do not change code until approved.

 - Brainstorming
   - Before asking each question, explore the codebase to find relevant context.
+Consider using web search to find up-to-date information.

 - Refactor protocol
   - semantics↑, duplication↓, modularity↑